jasonpompon/jasonpompon.github.io/README.md

 The parallax `Parallax is an effect where the background content or image in this case, is moved at a different speed than the foreground content while scrolling.` effect that you get when scrolling down is one of the cool things I like on this website.
 It's was quite easy to implement using the materialize library.

 ## Angry bit
-Getting things to aline took a while.
+Getting things to align took a while.
 Especially in the skills section.

 ## Tech
 `html5` `SCSS` `javascript` `jQuery` `materialize(by google)` `Gulp`